 Secondly, it is recommended to collect some of the data requested in the form.
 The immigration service of Indian needs quite a lot of information on each traveller.
 Aside from the usual data , such as contact information and personal data, the Indian immigration service also demands information about the parents of the traveller (name, date and place of birth).
-Further, the contact information of the employer are asked for (or educational institution).
-If the traveller does not study or work, the last employer needs to be filled in, even if this is years ago and the former employer does not even exist anymore.
-Travellers that have never worked and aren’t following an education, need to fill in the employer of their father.
+Further, the contact information of the employer is asked for (or educational institution).
+If the traveller does not study or work, the last employer needs to be filled in, even if this was years ago and the former employer does not even exist any more.
+Travellers that have never worked and are not following an education, need to fill in the employer of their father.
 Although this is considered peculiar by many, the Indian government believes this to be essential information.

 Passport scan and passport photo

 Thirdly, you need a digital passport scan and passport photo.
 Business travellers also need to upload their business card.
-For business travellers that don't have a business card, an e-mail closing segment or another document can be used which is similar in layout and information to a business card.
-After filling in the application form and making the payment, you receive a confirmation by e-mail.
-In it, you are also asked to upload the passport scan, passport photo and potential business card.
+For business travellers that do not have a business card, an e-mail closing segment or another document can be used which is similar in layout and information to a business card.
+After filling in the application form and making the payment, you will receive a confirmation by e-mail.
+In it, you will also be asked to upload the passport scan, passport photo and potential business card.
 This can also be done several days later.
-Keep in mind that the expected delivery time for the Indian visa of four workdays, or 48 hours when urgent, only commences at the moment that all documents have been correctly provided.
+Keep in mind that the expected delivery time for the Indian visa of one week, or three workdays when urgent, only commences at the moment that all documents have been correctly provided.